 You know, businesses will begin to prosper.

-You know, though all these 1950 cars that are held together with super glue and string that they keep on the road.
+You know, all these 1950 cars that are held together with super glue and string that they keep on the road.

 They're incredibly innovative.

-And the Cuban community, American community down in Miami, is rightly asking our government to help the freedom movement, not help the dictatorship that has emerged down there that has destroyed the lives of so many.
+And the Cuban community, American community down in Miami is rightly asking our government to help the freedom movement, not help the dictatorship that has emerged down there that has destroyed the lives of so many.

 This is the history of communism, socialism, whatever name, form, manifestation.